The right information is essential when choosing a heat pump.

 We recommend trying a few brands, as each has their own flavour of WiFi control.
 Some controllers are built into the heat pump, while others are plug-in units.
 You should ask for a demonstration and have a go using it.

-For information on energy ratings and how to use them, see our Energy Rating Labels explained article.
+For information on energy ratings and how to use them, see our Zoned Energy Rating Label (ZERL): what you need to know article.

 COP (Co-efficient of Performance)